 HFA 023 Basic Observational Drawing

 This introductory course can be your passport to the world of perspective and still-life drawing.
-You'll develop basic observational drawing skills required in most admissions portfolios, working in both black-and-white and color media.
+You will develop basic observational drawing skills required in most admissions portfolios, working in both black-and-white and color media.
 Gallery

 HFA 024 Basic Life Drawing

 Study basic anatomy and proportion as you develop your drawing ability.
-You'll sketch a live nude model using quick-and extended-study techniques.
+You will sketch a live nude model using quick and extended-study techniques.
 Gallery

 HFA 097 Basic Sculpture

 This course introduces you to figurative sculpture focusing on proportion, composition, content, and sensitivity to the subject.
-You'll complete two projects, working with live nude models.
+You will complete two projects, working with live nude models.
 Gallery

 HFA 098 Alternative Sculpture Techniques

-Diversify your portfolio by creating unique three-dimensional pieces created from sustainable, responsibly sourced and salvaged materials, including found objects, oven-bakeable clay, paper-mache, fabric, and yarn.
-You'll draw your inspirations from figurative or abstract references sourced from images or actual objects.
-Add creativity, color, texture and volume to your work while satisfying three-dimensional portfolio requirements.
+Diversify your portfolio by creating unique three-dimensional pieces created from sustainable, responsibly sourced, and salvaged materials, including found objects, oven-bakeable clay, paper mache, fabric, and yarn.
+You will draw your inspirations from figurative or abstract references sourced from images or actual objects.
+Add creativity, color, texture, and volume to your work while satisfying three-dimensional portfolio requirements.

 HFA 141 Cityscapes

 The NYC skyline has always inspired artists.
-Let it spark your creativity as you develop paintings from photos, sketches and on-site observation.
-When weather permits, you'll work in public spaces like the NY Public Library of 42nd Street and Grand Central Terminal.
+Let it spark your creativity as you develop paintings from photos, sketches, and on-site observation.
+When weather permits, you will work in public spaces like the NY Public Library of 42nd Street and Grand Central Terminal.
 Your goal is to produce two or three finished paintings during the course.
 Gallery

 HFA 143 Architectural Rendering

-Learn how to use basic perspective easily to render architectural styles for buildings and interiors. this class explores the use of one-, two-, and three-point perspectives.
-Color mixing and color theory are demonstrated through their use within each medium: watercolor, pencil, ink, and mixed-media.
+Learn how to use basic perspective to render architectural styles for buildings and interiors.
+This class explores the use of one-, two-, and three-point perspectives.
+Color mixing and color theory are demonstrated through their use within each medium: watercolor, pencil, ink, and mixed media.
 Learn how to combine these techniques and media to create portfolio-quality work.
 Gallery

 HFA 144 Intermediate Drawing

 This drawing course introduces the fundamental principles and materials used in drawing from direct observation.
-For students who have experienced observational drawing, you'll learn more in-depth drawing techniques with emphasis on still-life, interiors, scale, and the human figure.
+For students who have experienced observational drawing, you will learn more in-depth drawing techniques with emphasis on still-life, interiors, scale, and the human figure.
 A combination of ink-wash, pencil, charcoal, and color will be explored as you advance your drawing.

+HFA 144 Gallery

 HFA 145 Design/Composition/Color Theory

 Discover the principles of design and color theory as you create drawings, paintings, and collages.
-You'll also explore the roles design and color play in fashion, architecture, advertising, fine arts, and graphic, interior, and surface design.
+You will also explore the roles design and color play in fashion, architecture, advertising, fine arts, and graphic, interior, and surface design.
 Gallery

 Learn basic painting techniques using water-based media including acrylics, watercolor, and ink.
 Paint from observation and reference while experimenting with a variety of painting approaches.
 Projects include a portrait, a scene, and several experimental pieces of your choosing.
 This course is recommended for students who have basic drawing experience but are beginners to using paint.